Night orienteering at Champoeg State Park

 The event is open to the public.

 Note: If you join CROC at this event as a new member ($20 individual, $25 family/group annual membership), your event fee is FREE!
 Ask about this at meet registration.
-All participants must register and sign the liability waiver before entering the course.
+(Note that this offer is for NEW members only, not existing members reinstating their membership.)

 Payment is by cash or check only; credit/debit cards are not accepted.